PineDelo/pinedelo.github.io/_featured_categories/English.md

 layout: list

 # The title of the tag's page.
-title: Dev.log
+title: English.log

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: Dev.log
+slug: English
 menu: true
 submenu: true
 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Develop Blog Category
+  TIL English

 # (Optional) You can disable grouping posts by date.
 # no_groups: true